virtualidentityag/vi-frontend-hub/src/automation.md

 ## Preparation

 Developer and operations are no longer the exclusive responsibility of DevOps engineers alone.
-Today, Frontend Developers help to reshape the form and the way process occurs within their projects improving collaboration between Frontends, Backends, and Stakeholders themselves. <br/>
+Today, Frontend Developers help to reshape the form and the way process occurs within their projects improving collaboration between Frontends, Backends, and Stakeholders themselves.

-Testing, building, authenticating and deploying software can be done in a more smooth and automatic way by implementing principles of **Continuous Integration and Continuous Delivery** (CI/CD, for short).<br/>
+Testing, building, authenticating and deploying software can be done in a more smooth and automatic way by implementing principles of **Continuous Integration and Continuous Delivery** (CI/CD, for short).

 Automation tools like Jenkins or GitHub Actions make it simpler to bootstrap the workflow you want and to seamlessly integrate on your project of preference.
 Since 2019, **VI** uses GitHub to maintain its codebase, so this topic will be more focused on how to understand and create your own GitHub Actions.

 ## Introducing GitHub Actions